-FAA to Southwest: Here, Hold My Beer - AVweb
+FAA To Southwest: Here, Hold My Beer - AVweb

 Playing a round of my favorite memes here, I’m not surprised how derisively pilots treat both the basic concept of NOTAMs and the broken, all-but-useless system it has become.
 Former NTSB chairman Robert Sumwalt gained cheers in 2017 when he called NOTAMS “a bunch of garbage that no one pays attention to.”
 He was right, but thanks to statutory accretion, the airlines are wedded to them like white on rice and without access, they can’t dispatch.
-It’s the government version of Southwest not knowing where its airplanes are.
+Or if they can dispatch, the FAA seems to think it can’t operate the National Airspace System with NOTAMs cratered.

 Angels and pinheads, maybe, but the whole system is badly designed and executed.
 It presents a gusher of useless information that you don’t need and obscures what you do need in reams of impenetrable government speak and statutorily approved abbreviations.
 That was the root of what Sumwalt was complaining about, following the July 2017 incident in which an Air Canada A320 nearly landed on a taxiway populated with waiting airliners at San Francisco International.
 NOTAMs were implicated because one describing the closed runway was buried in multiple pages of irrelevant blather.
 A potentially horrific accident was narrowly averted.